-After months of leaks and rumours, today is the day that we look towards Mountain View and find out just what Google has in store for us.
+After months of leaks and rumors, today is the day that we look towards Mountain View and find out just what Google has in store for us.

 How does it stack up, then?
-Does the LG made Google handset have the power to take the crown from third party devices?
-More importantly, can it be the fourth 5 star handset, after the HTC One?
+Does the LG-made Google handset have the power to take the crown from third-party devices?
+More importantly, can it be the fourth five-star handset, after the HTC One?